jannazaman/AI-Project-Heart-Disease/README.md

   1. Linear Kernel: A simple kernel that creates linear decision boundaries, works well for linearly separable data.
   2. RBF (Radial Basis Function) Kernel: A versatile kernel that can handle non-linear decision boundaries, suitable for a wide range of data distributions.
   3. Sigmoid Kernel: Non-linear kernel function that is particularly useful for binary classification tasks.

+## What To Import
+* import random &#8594; for generating random numbers
+* import pandas &#8594; for data manipulation and analysis
+* import numpy &#8594; for numerical operations
+* scikit-learn &#8594; popular machine learning library that provides simple and efficient tools for data analysis and modeling

+## Key Results
+### Superior Performance of MLP with "tanh" Activation:
+Based on experiment outcomes, the MLP model with the "tanh" activation function outperformed both linear and non-linear SVM models, achieving the highest accuracy of 0.885.
+This indicates that the MLP model is a better fit for this dataset and its ability to simulate non-linear correlations contributes to capturing complex data patterns effectively.

+### Model Advantages:
+SVMs excel in handling high-dimensional and non-linearly separable data through kernel functions, offering insights into the decision-making process.
+On the other hand, MLPs provide greater flexibility, mastering complex mappings.
+Careful hyperparameter selection is essential to avoid overfitting in MLP, while the symmetric "tanh" activation function aids in better data pattern understanding.

 ## Download Dataset
 You can download the dataset (processed.cleveland.data) from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Heart+Disease